 Most types of mobility devices (wheelchairs, 3-wheel scooters, and walkers) can be accommodated on the buses.
 Each bus has a system for securing wheelchairs near the front of the bus.
 CTtransit safety policy requires a 4-point securement for all mobility devices.
 Use of the lap belt is recommended for the customer´s maximum safety.

 Non-wheelchair, mobility impaired passengers may also use the lift or ramp to board the bus.
 Please ask the operator to deploy the mobility access unit.
-Passengers standing on the lift device should hold the handrails firmly and watch their head because of the vertical height limitations.

 Reduced Fares for Senior Citizens and Persons with a Disability